50 Bizarre Moments in History That Will Leave You Scratching Your Head main image

 (Image via Midjourney)

 Ching Shih is considered the most successful pirate to ever live.
-She was born in Guangdong province, China, in 1775 and became a prostitute in Canton.
+She was born in Guangdong province, China, in 1775 and became a courtesan in Canton.
 At the age of 26, she was captured by the Commander of the Red Flag Fleet, Cheng I, who married her and made her an equal in his pirate empire.

 In 1810, at the age of 35, Ching Shih retired from piracy and returned to Guangzhou with her fortune.
 She died peacefully at the age of 69.
 Her legacy still lives on today, and her story serves as a reminder of the power and influence of women in history.